joshlawlor/Movie-Watchlist-App/planning/README.md

 This is the planning directory!

-This directory contains all the prep work, notes and planning we did for this app
+This directory contains all the prep work, notes, and planning we did for this app.

 ## Table of Contents
 - [Notes](#notes)